NAV on 2019/11/14

-Portfolio overview The Fund lagged the World Index (in $) for the quarter, despite a satisfactory 10.2% advance.
-The MSCI World Index experienced a 12.5% return over the quarter.
+The Fund lagged the World Index (in $) for the quarter, with a 0.61% advance.
+The MSCI World Index experienced a 4.00% return over the quarter.

-Stock selection has been a solid contributor while sector selection has been a significant detractor.
-Dollar strength continued and provided a mild headwind to non-US listed stocks.
-The fund has lower direct EM exposure, which added at some value at the margin.
+Stock selection has been a contributor while sector selection has been a significant detractor.
+Dollar weakness continued and provided a mild tailwind to non-US listed stocks.
+The fund has lower direct EM exposure, which added value in the second quarter.

 The Fund has maintained above-average liquidity, since mid-year 2017.
 As a consequence, cash drag has been a perennial feature of our return profile.
 In Q2, the drag from cash was an additional reason the fund lagged the broader market.

-Portfolio positioning We are patient and the Fund positioning remains virtually unchanged.
-The recent advance has enabled us to make marginal changes but the overall slant of the portfolio remains intact.
+We are patient and the Fund positioning remains virtually unchanged.
+The recent advance has enabled us to reposition our exposure but the overall slant of the portfolio remains intact.
 We continue to hold high quality businesses, with resilient earnings prospects, solid balance sheets and valuations.
 We remain ready to swiftly deploy liquidity as market opportunities unfold.

 The portfolio will apart from assets in liquid form, invest solely in the participatory interests of the Counterpoint Global Equity Fund established under the Sanlam Global Funds PLC scheme.
 This portfolio invests in participatory interests of underlying portfolios that provide exposure to investments across a broad range of asset classes, currencies and market sectors, operated in territories with a regulatory environment which is to the satisfaction of the Manager and Trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa.